 An SLA outlines the services to deliver, the quality standards, and the performance metrics.

 For example, an agreement between Amazon Web Services (AWS) and Netflix might list cloud computing services like data storage, processing and delivery.
-AWS will maintain an uptime of 99.99% for all services, with promised resolution within four hours in case of problems.
+AWS will maintain an uptime of 99.99 percent for all services, with promised resolution within four hours in case of problems.

 Earlier, SLAs were mainly used in IT and software services.
 Today, they’re common in all types of service industries like healthcare, telecommunications, customer support and others.